cjratcliff/ml-compiled/docs/gaussian_processes.rst

 Kernel function
 ----------------------
-The kernel represents the `covariance <http://ml-compiled.readthedocs.io/en/latest/statistics.html#covariance>`_ function for the Gaussian process.
+The kernel is a function that represents the `covariance <http://ml-compiled.readthedocs.io/en/latest/statistics.html#covariance>`_ function for the Gaussian process.

 .. math::